-Office or Other Outpatient Services (99201-99215)
+Office or Other Outpatient Services (99202-99215)

 Use the Office or Other Outpatient Services codes to report the services for most patient encounters.
 Multiple office or outpatient visits provided on the same calendar date are billable if medically necessary.
 Support the claim with documentation.
+The description and requirements for office and other outpatient services were revised beginning in 2021 see detailed information above.

-Hospital Observation Services (99217-99226)
+Hospital Observation Services (99218-99220, 99224-99226)

-CPT codes 99217 through 99226 report E/M services provided to patients designated or admitted as "observation status" in a hospital.
+CPT codes 99218-99220 and 99224-99226 report E/M services provided to patients designated or admitted as "observation status" in a hospital.
 It is not necessary that the patient be located in an observation area designated by the hospital to use these codes; however, whenever a patient is placed in a separately designated observation area of the hospital or emergency department, these codes should be used.